code-troopers/jsTrac/readme.md

 		<td>loadingDivId</td>
 		<td>string</td>
 		<td>null</td>
-		<td>A div where we a put a little loading message.
+		<td>A div where we can put a little loading message.
 Chance are it will appear on the screenshot.</td>
 	</tr>
 	<tr>
 		<td>kbShortcut</td>